ToxicFrog/doom-mods/gzap/doc/protocol.md

 - `typename`: the gzDoom class name
 - `tag`: the gzDoom human-facing name (if none, duplicates `typename`)
 - `secret`: whether the item is located in a secret sector or not
+- `skill`: a list of skill values (1-3) the item appears on; if omitted, it is available on all skills
 - `position`: the (x,y,z) position of the item

 `category` is an internal category used for item classification, and is finer-